d12frosted/elpa-mirror/gnu/embark-readme.txt

   │   (interactive)
   │   (message "I don't prompt you for input and thus ignore the target!"))
   │
-  │ (define-key embark-symbol-map "X1" #'example-action-command1)
+  │ (keymap-set embark-symbol-map "X 1" #'example-action-command1)
-  │ (define-key embark-symbol-map "X2" #'example-action-command2)
+  │ (keymap-set embark-symbol-map "X 2" #'example-action-command2)
-  │ (define-key embark-symbol-map "X3" #'example-action-command3)
+  │ (keymap-set embark-symbol-map "X 3" #'example-action-command3)
-  │ (define-key embark-symbol-map "X4" #'example-action-command4)
+  │ (keymap-set embark-symbol-map "X 4" #'example-action-command4)
   └────

   Also note that if you are using the key bindings to call actions, you